sourav-mazumder/Zeppelin-With-R/README.md

 mvn package install -DskipTests
 ```

 To run Zeppelin with the R Interpreter, zeppelin must be started with the SPARK_HOME environment variable properly set.
-The best way to do this is from `conf/zeppelin-env.sh`.
+The best way to do this is by editing `conf/zeppelin-env.sh`.

 You should also copy `conf/zeppelin-site.xml.template` to `conf/zeppelin-site.xml`.
 That will ensure that Zeppelin sees the R Interpreter the first time it starts up.